 He went straight to work at the newly opened El Dorado Petit restaurant on West 55th Street in Manhattan which, according to Bryan Miller of The New York Times, “promised to introduce the distinctive and little-known seafood-based cuisine of Catalonia.”

 El Dorado Petit keeled over only two years after inauguration; whereupon José Angel headed toward Washington DC and founded Jaleo, his first tapas restaurant (1993).
-Leading the team of himself, Rob Wilder and Roberto Alvarez of the Proximo Restaurants, José Andrés brought in, and keeps on keeping up, the exuberant spirit and flavors of Spain alive in the tapas restaurant, showcasing the rich regional diversity of Spanish cuisine in a festive and casual yet stylish ambience.
+Leading the team of himself, and Rob Wilder and Roberto Alvarez of the Proximo Restaurants, José Andrés brought in and kept the exuberant spirit and flavors of Spain alive in the tapas restaurant, showcasing the rich regional diversity of Spanish cuisine in a festive and casual yet stylish ambiance.

 José Andrés is widely credited for triggering the small-plates (tapas) craze in the U.S.A. when he opened Jaleo in a surprisingly rough neighborhood of the nation’s capital.
 Fittingly, one of the many honors the Spanish-born celebrity chef has received was Chef of the Year by the Restaurant Association of Metropolitan Washington (2006).